pgroenbaek/pytkutils/README.md

 ### Check if a shape is compressed on disk

-To check whether a shape file on disk is compressed, you can use `shapecomp.is_compressed`.
+To check whether a shape file on disk is compressed, you can use the `is_compressed` function.
 This function returns `True` if the shape is compressed and `False` if it is not.
 If the file is empty, not a shape file, or its state cannot be determined, the function will return `None`.

 ```python
 import shapecomp as sc